 Apni Takleef Chhupa Kar, Mujhe hasaate Huye Dekha Hai”.

-Luckily, Shubham was entitled as the winner of this Open Mic Session.
+Luckily, Shubham was entitled as the winner of this Open Mic Event on Women's Period.
 So, here we have another line from Shubham:

 “Kya Hai London, kya hai Paris, kya hai Berlin ki kahani hai?

 Sheher hai ye itne viksit, wajah inki jawani hai,

 Yuva agar thaan le ki ab bharat ko badalna hai,

 Delhi hogi sabse achi, rago me wo ruwani hai”.

 The 1st Runner Up of the session, Shivank Srivastava from Lucknow on Women'd Period , stunningly briefed us the plots of “Mahawari”:

 “Yeh mahawari koi bhram nahi hai,